I Need Help Claiming Bicycle Accident Compensation in NSW

 Strict time limits apply with respect to the lodging of a claim following your involvement in a bicycle accident if it involves a motor vehicle.
 These time limits are as follows:

-• If the bicycle accident occurred after 1 December 2017, then an Application for Personal Injury Benefits must be lodged with the CTP insurer for the vehicle at fault for the accident within three months of the accident occurring.
+• If the bicycle accident occurred after 1 December 2017, an Application for Personal Injury Benefits must be lodged with the CTP insurer for the vehicle at fault within three months of the accident.

-• If the claim to be brought on behalf of the injured bicycle rider, or their passenger, is prosecuted under the Civil Liability Act (NSW) 2002, then there is 3 years from the date of the accident in which to commence proceedings.
+If the claim to be brought on behalf of the injured bicycle rider, or their passenger, is prosecuted under the Civil Liability Act (NSW) 2002, then there are 3 years from the date of the accident in which to commence proceedings.

 Testimonials